notCroptu/GarPic/README.md

 Netcode was difficult to understand at first, but once I got the core concepts, I was able to apply them consistently throughout the project, and I’m especially grateful that I separated the game phases early on, as this kept me from feeling overwhelmed when applying all `NetworkVariables` and `RPC`s, and let me to take things step by step.

-If I were to redo the project, I would rely more on delegates to manage game changes and separate each game phase into a manager and a viewer component for organization, and if I wanted to make a manager component a prefab later, as it happened with `GPSTimer`.
+If I were to redo the project, I would rely more on delegates to manage game changes and separate each game phase into a manager and a viewer component for organization, and if I wanted to make a manager component a prefab later, as it happened with `GPSTimer`, and I would work on better implementations to include the GPS feature into the gameplay, as it didn't end up being very relevant in the end, or switch it out with the phone shake feature to signal movement and stop photo taking timer.

 ## Acknowledgements